Do I need to set up a separate ISBN for every different ebook format?

 Yes we can distribute revised ebook files to retailers.

 My ebook files were converted through Faber Factory.
 How do I get revisions made?

-If any changes to existing files are needed please contact your Account Executive who will arrange for the conversion house to update the ebooks.
+If any changes to existing files are needed please contact the Conversions Team, who will arrange for the conversion house to update the ebooks.
 Depending on the complexity and time required for the updates you may be charged for corrections, but this will usually be less expensive than converting the files over again.

 How do I send updated files that I supplied to Factory for distribution?

 If you’ve made your own corrections to your ebook files, please drop them on ftp and contact your Account Executive so they can re-distribute the revised files.

 Metadata is the life blood of the ebook market and without it your ebooks are just a digital format on a server.
 In the context of ebooks, metadata is information about the book itself.
 The sort of information it covers include the title, author, price (inc VAT), ISBNs, a short description about the book, author biography, BIC categories, territorial information.

 What do I need to do about metadata?

 Good quality metadata is very important.
 Once you join Factory we will provide advice and guidance on how to approach metadata for ebooks.

 How do I supply metadata?
 And How do I go about making changes to the metadata such as prices?